drewloewe/self-assessments/midterm.md

 ### How to do this

-*   Reread the [grading system](https://github.com/drewloewe/Grading-System/blob/master/grading-system.md) so that you understand the approach that this course uses.
+*   Reread the [grading system](https://github.com/drewloewe/Grading-System/blob/master/grading-system.md) so that you understand the approach that this course uses (labor and performance).
 *   Open the Canvas gradebook and see what I have entered as your grades so far for work that has been completed.
 The gradebook is only a snapshot at this point, because you will have projects and activities upcoming, and projects may be pending revision.
 *  In F2F courses, view your attendance information in Canvas.
 In online courses, examine your activity and logins in Canvas.
-*  Beyond just reviewing grades and attendance, **reread feedback I have given you on projects, as well as the assignments themselves**.
+*  Beyond just reviewing grades and attendance, **reread feedback I have given you on projects and other work, as well as the assignments themselves**.
 Make notes on what you observe in those rereadings.
 *  Reflect on your approach to the course and your performance so far.
 Are you meeting your goals?
 Exceeding them?
 Not meeting them?
 What have you done so far and what might you do differently?
 *  Then, answer the questions of this self-assessment assignment as fully and honestly as you can. **Remember the power of specific pointing phrases such as "For example,...", In particular,...", "What stands out the most is...", and the like.** Specifics count.
 *  You'll need about 300 words per paragraph (so, about 900 words total) to do this project completely yet concisely.